 My grandmother ate a lot of lettuce one day.
-After four trips to the bathroom, she told me that “sometimes too much lettuce is too much lettuce”.
+After four trips to the bathroom, she told me “sometimes too much lettuce is too much lettuce”.
 She rarely had too much of anything after that.

 Just enough lipstick, just enough rice, just enough, just enough.